NadavShaar/react-grid-table/README.md

 `getValue: ({value, column}) => value.firstName + ' ' +  value.lastName`

-The value that returns from the `getValue` function will be used for searching, sorting etc...
+The returned value will be used for searching, sorting etc...

 ### headerComponent
 **Type:** function